glenkleidon/JSON-ND/README.md

 [
 "T520",
 "H555",
-"To be: or not to be",
+"To be: Or not to be",
 1,
-true
+true,
+0
 ]
 ```